Guide Article

 Step Up Program

-Offerings: 30-year fixed-rate mortgage (FHA, VA, USDA, or HFA Advantage conventional) plus up to 4% of the sales price, with a maximum of $10,000, as a second mortgage.
-This is typically a 10-year term and may be deferred or repayable upon sale or refinance.
+Offerings: 30-year fixed mortgage (FHA, VA, USDA, or HFA Advantage conventional) plus down payment assistance equal to 4% of the sales price, capped at $10,000.
+Assistance is secured by a 10-year second mortgage and combined with the first mortgage.

 First Step Program